Leangchhay1523/automata-project/docs/fa-validation.md

 ## 2. Validation Rules

-Checking if an FA is a valid FA involves severa key aspects:
+Checking if an FA is a valid FA involves several key aspects:

 **2.1 Check Set of State (Q)**